MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

-To mitigate efficiency degradation caused by redundancy across multi-scale feature channels in ground-based cloud segmentation, we propose a partial channel mechanism integrated with attention operations for global information interaction.
-The implementation of this approach effectively balances computational efficiency and segmentation accuracy by leveraging the representational efficacy and attention of partial feature channels.
-Specifically, as shown in Fig.~\ref{fig_2} (b), the input feature channels are partitioned using a channel-splitting ratio $R$, set to 1/4 as a hyperparameter, consistent with FasterNet \cite{FasterNet}.
-The subset of $X_{C \times R}$ undergoes a 3 $\times$ 3 convolution to aggregate global contextual information.
-Concurrently, the complementary $X_{C\times (1 - R)}$ leverages channel attention mechanisms to capture spatial interactions.
-Unlike PartialNet \cite{PartialNet}, which targets general segmentation tasks, our design addresses the unique challenges of scale variations and stochastic motion in ground-based cloud imagery.
-We therefore introduce coordinate attention (CA) instead of SE-Net to enhance channel-wise feature representation of cloud structures, as illustrated in Fig.~\ref{fig_2} (d).
+Unlike PartialNet \cite{PartialNet}, which targets general segmentation tasks, our design addresses the unique challenges of scale variations and stochastic motion.
+We therefore introduce coordinate attention (CA) instead of SE-Net\cite{SE-Net} to enhance channel-wise feature representation of cloud structures, as illustrated in Fig.~\ref{fig_2} (d).